TechnologyBrewery/habushu/README.md

 In addition to the general configuration options above, please see the `examples` folder for detailed information on Habushu features.
 Each example will have a working module along with a `README.md` file that explains the specific configuration options.
+- [Adding Habushu to an Existing Poetry Project](./examples/add-habushu-to-new-or-existing-poetry-project/README.md) - Adding Habushu to an existing Poetry project
 - [Managed Dependencies](./examples/habushu-managed-dependencies/README.md) - supports common definition of dependency
   versions across Maven modules